SoaringMoon/WaifuNetwork/Archive/Threads/AI chatbots and waifus.md

 Theory of Mind is about creatures being able to put themselves in the shoes of others.
 Even our closest relatives, the big apes, suck at that.
 They care for example only for their own offspring and are less capable than human toddlers at social skills.
 As I recall, Elephants might come closest to us humans in that regard.
 Creatures need to model others people minds to anticipate their behavior, which is also crucial for cooperation on our level.
 The lack of it might even be part of an explanation to the Fermi Paradox (though, I don't want to go OT here).

 > "I will shove the _ into the fire, my lord."
 I think that way quite often, but the system should not claim to do something what it can't do, or at least be aware of it being some joking pretend.
 I wan't to state the skills at one point, and then it would be aware of what it can and can't do.
-Also, it's Christmas, [spoiler]we don't put anyone into the oven on Christmas.
-The smell would ruin the spirit.[/spoiler]
+Also, it's Christmas, %%we don't put anyone into the oven on Christmas.
+The smell would ruin the spirit.%%

 # 279
 >>7935 (me)